|POS||Race & Track||Date||Points|

 After two years with Lotus, Raikkonen made his return to Ferrari where he would remain until 2018.

-Charles Leclerc's promotion to the Ferrari team for 2019 came at Raikkonen's expense - he would sign for Alfa Romeo, the team where his career started under their Sauber identity.
+Charles Leclerc's promotion to the Ferrari team for 2019 came at Raikkonen's expense - he would sign for Alfa Romeo, the team where his career started under their Sauber identity, has remained there since.

 Raikkonen is largely loved for his 'Iceman' personality - we are yet to find something in the sport which can get him excited.